 2. Which is better lightweight racquet or heavy racquet for a beginner?

 Lightweight racquets are the most common choice for beginners.
 A lighter tennis racquet helps beginners to swing easier and direct the racquet.
 But don’t go for too light racquets.
 For me, 226 grams is the minimum you can buy.
-You can add weight on your racquet anyways.
+You can add weight to your racquet anyways.

 Heavier racquets are also a good choice if you want to improve more quickly.
 Although, you may get frustrated using this type of racquets during your first few practices or matches.
 Keep in mind that this choice is all about personal preference and your physical strength.